zeek/spicy-wireshark/README.md

 Dissecting TCP Protocols
 ------------------------

-Dissecting TCP-based protocols is (just) a little bit more involved, as they typically consist of a series of PDUs split across multiple TCP segments.
+Dissecting TCP-based protocols is a little bit more involved, as they typically consist of a series of PDUs split across multiple TCP segments.
 To support that, the plugin deploys a slightly different model, per the following.